 Sandhill Preservation Center offers one of the two most extensive collections of sweet potato varieties available to home gardeners.
 The task of maintaining so many varieties of sweet potatoes has to be a labor of love.
 It’s too much work to do, if profit was the only motivation!

 Finally, I’d like to share one more positive aspect of this seed company.
-When they describe a breed of bird or a variety of seed, the description is never artificially positive.
-They tell it like it is.
-I really appreciate this.
+When they describe a breed poultry or a variety of seed, the description is never artificially positive.
+They tell it like it is, and I really appreciate this.
 This has saved me time and money, not having to grow something out, only to discover that it was never really going to work for my conditions.

 Sandhill Preservation Center’s catalog descriptions are truly accurate.